Accountability Isn’t Cruelty in Veterinary Medicine. Avoiding It Is.

 There’s a belief running quietly through many veterinary hospitals that holding people accountable is unkind.
 That correcting someone’s behavior is an act of aggression.
 That a good leader absorbs frustration rather than names it.

-But here's what actually happens when accountability is avoided: the standard drops for everyone.
-The team member whose behavior is tolerated learns that behavior is acceptable.
-The high-performing technician watching from across the floor learns that standards aren't real.
+But here’s what actually happens when accountability is consistently avoided: the standard drops for everyone.
+The team member whose behavior goes unaddressed learns that behavior is acceptable.
+The high-performing technician watching from across the floor learns that standards aren’t real.
 The leader carrying the weight of the unaddressed situation burns out quietly and alone.

 Avoiding accountability doesn’t protect people.
 It redistributes the cost of the problem onto the people least responsible for it.